Solvable Families of Random Block Tridiagonal Matrices: Introduction

 Again, when $s=0$ this model has been considered previously in \cite{Spike2} and \cite{RR} in connection to eigenvalue spiking.
 In that case the underlying random matrix $\mbf{L}_n$ arises from an explicit block bi-diagonalization of an $rn \times rm$ matrix of independent Gaussians.

-Effectively the same considerations behind Theorem \ref{thm:main} imply the following.
+Effectively the same considerations behind Theorem~\ref{thm:main} imply the following.

-\begin{theorem} The joint eigenvalue density of $\mathtt{W}_{n, m, \beta}(r, s)$ for $\beta=1$ or $2$ has the form \eqref{density1} for general $r\ge 2$ and $\beta s=2$ and \eqref{density2} for $r =2$ and $\beta s =2$ or $4$ with an explicitly computable normalizing constant, the only change being that the Gaussian weight $ e^{-\frac{\beta}{4} \sum_{i=1}^{rn} \lambda_i^2}$ is replaced by $ \prod_{i=1}^{rn} \lambda_i^{\frac{\beta}{2}( (r+s)(m-n)+1)-1} e^{-\frac{\beta}{2} \lambda_i}$, restricted to $\R_{+}^{rn}$. \end{theorem}
+\begin{Theorem} The joint eigenvalue density of $\mathtt{W}_{n, m, \beta}(r, s)$ for $\beta=1$ or $2$ has the form \eqref{density1} for general $r\ge 2$ and $\beta s=2$ and \eqref{density2} for $r =2$ and $\beta s =2$ or $4$ with an explicitly computable normalizing constant, the only change being that the Gaussian weight \smash{$ {\rm e}^{-\frac{\beta}{4} \sum_{i=1}^{rn} \lambda_i^2}$} is replaced by~\smash{$\prod_{i=1}^{rn} \lambda_i^{\beta( (r+s)(m-n)+1)/2-1} {\rm e}^{-\beta \lambda_i/2}$}, restricted to $\R_{+}^{rn}$. \end{Theorem}

+In terms of asymptotics, the normalized eigenvalue counting measure will converge to a~Ma\-rchenko--Pastur distribution, under suitable conditions on $n$ and $m$.
+See again Theorem~\ref{thm:eigcount} below.

-In terms of asymptotics, we focus on the choice $m = n +a $ for fixed $a > -1/(r+s)$ as $n \rightarrow \infty$ and look at the scaling limit of the smallest eigenvalues, which end up being in the vicinity of the origin.
-This is the random matrix hard edge, and introduces novel limiting phenomena beyond what we have seen for $\mathtt{H}_{n, \beta}(r, s)$.
-Note that it may proved along the same lines to Theorem \ref{thm:limit_op} that the suitably centered and scaled largest eigenvalues under $\mathtt{W}_{n, m, \beta}(r, s)$ will converge to those of $\mathcal{H}_{\beta, \gamma}$, for an appropriate $\gamma$, and the same is in fact true for the smallest eigenvalues when $\liminf_{n\to \infty} m/n>1$.
+Toward accessing something more refined, we focus on the choice $m = n +a $ for fixed $a > -1/(r+s)$ as $n \rightarrow \infty$ and look at the scaling limit of the smallest eigenvalues, which end up being in the vicinity of the origin.
+This is the random matrix hard edge, and introduces novel limiting phenomena beyond what we have for $\mathtt{H}_{n, \beta}(r, s)$.
+Note that, similar to Theorem~\ref{thm:limit_op}, it may be proved that the suitably centered and scaled largest eigenvalues under $\mathtt{W}_{n, m, \beta}(r, s)$ will converge to those of $\mathcal{H}_{\beta, \gamma}$, for an appropriate $\gamma$.
+The same is true for the smallest eigenvalues when $\liminf_{n\to \infty} m/n>1$.

-For the hard edge, the characterizing limit operator is now of Sturm-Liouville type: again acting on $r$-dimensional vector valued functions,
+For the hard edge, the characterizing limit operator is now of Sturm--Liouville type: again acting on $r$-dimensional vector valued functions,

 Here $x \mapsto {{\mbf{Z}}_x} $ is a symmetrized version of drifted Brownian on the general real or complex linear group dimension $r$, the parameters $\gamma$ and $a$ coefficients of the defining stochastic differential equation (see \eqref{WandA} below).
 Similar to $\mathcal{H}_{\beta, \gamma}$, the operator $\mathcal{G}_{\beta, \gamma}$ for $\gamma =1$ has previously been shown to characterize multi-spiked hard edge laws \cite{RR2} for $\beta =1,2,4$.
-For $\gamma=1$ and $r=1$ this is the Stochastic Bessel Operator introduced by Ram\'{\i}rez and Rider in \cite{RR}.
-In analogy with Theorem \ref{thm:limit_op} and Corollary \ref{cor:osc}, we have:
+For $\gamma=1$ and $r=1$, this is the stochastic Bessel operator introduced by Ram\'{\i}rez and Rider in \cite{RR}.
+In analogy to Theorem~\ref{thm:limit_op} and Corollary \ref{cor:osc}, we have the following.